Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;&nbsp;&nbsp; (II) The quantity of computing power described in subparagraph (A) subclause (I) shall include computing for the original training run and any [subsequent fine-tuning, reinforcement learning, or other material modifications]{Fine-tuning and RL are often referred to as "post-training", a catch-all for the adjustments AI companies make to a model after an initial pre-training run.
 Post-training already consumes a significant share of a frontier training run's compute budget. [xAI claims](https://www.interconnects.ai/p/grok-4-an-o3-look-alike-in-search) that over half of the FLOPs used to train Grok 4 were spent on RL.
 If this is true, Grok 4's post-training compute already surpasses the 10^26 FLOP threshold, even without counting pre-training compute.\\
 It's expected that future frontier runs will allocate an even larger share of their compute to post-training, as AI companies continue [teaching their models to reason](https://benjamintodd.substack.com/p/teaching-ai-to-reason-this-years) through chain of thought RL.} to a preceding foundation model.

-&nbsp;&nbsp;&nbsp;&nbsp;(ii) The person had annual gross revenues in excess of [one hundred million dollars]{Both of the AI developers known to have trained a model with over 10^26 FLOPs also meet this criterion. [xAI](https://www.forbes.com/sites/antoniopequenoiv/2024/12/06/what-we-know-about-xai-as-it-bolsters-itself-for-ai-race-with-6-billion-in-new-funding/) reached $100 million annualized revenue in 2024, and [OpenAI](https://www.wsj.com/tech/ai/openaiin-talks-for-huge-investment-round-valuing-it-up-to-300-billion-2a2d4327)'s revenue in 2024 is estimated to have been $3.7 billion.
-Other leading AI developers who could plausibly soon train a model with over 10^26 FLOPs—such as [Anthropic](https://www.reuters.com/business/anthropic-hits-3-billion-annualized-revenue-business-demand-ai-2025-05-30/), [Google](https://abc.xyz/assets/a3/91/6d1950c148fa84c7d699abe05284/2024q4-alphabet-earnings-release.pdf), and [Meta](https://investor.atmeta.com/investor-news/press-release-details/2025/Meta-Reports-Fourth-Quarter-and-Full-Year-2024-Results/)—also exceed $100 million in annual revenue.} ($100,000,000) in the preceding calendar year.
+&nbsp;&nbsp;&nbsp;&nbsp;(ii) The person had annual gross revenues in excess of [five hundred million dollars]{Both of the AI developers known to have trained a model with over 10^26 FLOPs also meet this criterion. [xAI](https://www.forbes.com/sites/antoniopequenoiv/2024/12/06/what-we-know-about-xai-as-it-bolsters-itself-for-ai-race-with-6-billion-in-new-funding/) reached $100 million annualized revenue in 2024, and [analysts expect](https://www.bloomberg.com/news/articles/2025-06-17/musk-s-xai-burning-through-1-billion-a-month-as-costs-pile-up) it to break $500 million this year.
+[OpenAI](https://www.wsj.com/tech/ai/openaiin-talks-for-huge-investment-round-valuing-it-up-to-300-billion-2a2d4327)'s revenue in 2024 is estimated to have been $3.7 billion.
+Other leading AI developers who could plausibly soon train a model with over 10^26 FLOPs—such as [Anthropic](https://www.reuters.com/business/anthropic-hits-3-billion-annualized-revenue-business-demand-ai-2025-05-30/), [Google](https://abc.xyz/assets/a3/91/6d1950c148fa84c7d699abe05284/2024q4-alphabet-earnings-release.pdf), and [Meta](https://investor.atmeta.com/investor-news/press-release-details/2025/Meta-Reports-Fourth-Quarter-and-Full-Year-2024-Results/)—also exceed $500 million in annual revenue.} ($500,000,000) in the preceding calendar year.

 &nbsp;&nbsp;(2) (A) Except as provided in subparagraph (B), on and after January 1, 2027, “large developer” has the meaning defined by a regulation adopted by the Attorney General pursuant to Section 22757.15.